todogroup/osposurvey/2019/questions.md

 * Lack of expertise
 * Unpredictability in TCO estimates
 * Other
->LH Note: New question in 2019
+>LH Note: who is supposed to get this question?

 41. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
+* Email
 42. Finally, if you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.
 * Name
 * Enterprise or Organization
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIyMjk4NTE5NywtMTUwNjcwNjUzOCwtMz
-UzNjI4Nzc5XX0=
+eyJoaXN0b3J5IjpbNzQzODUyMTc2LC0xNTA2NzA2NTM4LC0zNT
+M2Mjg3NzldfQ==
 -->